-L’Artisan des Glaces is an ice cream & sorbet shop in Epcot at Walt Disney World, with hand-crafted desserts.
-This review features photos and tips for your visit, including our take on some of the specialty treats.
-Certain items qualify as snack credits on the Disney Dining Plan, but not everything.
-(Basically, the items on the menu that are under $5.)
+L’Artisan des Glaces is an ice cream & sorbet shop in EPCOT’s France pavilion at Walt Disney World, with hand-crafted desserts.
+This WDW dining review features snack photos and tips, including our take on some of the specialty treats and seasonal favorites.
+(Updated September 21, 2020.)

 Honestly, I don’t even know why I’m reviewing this place (slow day at the DTB world headquarters, I guess).
 It’s a dessert shop serving ice cream.
-Not only is there ice cream, but there are 16 flavors of house-made ice cream and sorbet available.
-Obviously ice cream is great, as is the case no matter where you go, but this place is next-level amazing.
+In EPCOT’s always-excellent France pavilion.
+Obviously ice cream is great, as is the case no matter where you go, but L’Artisan des Glaces is next-level amazing.

 Let’s take a look at what’s so great about L’Artisan des Glaces in Epcot…